Introduction & Market Context

 Ideal For: IT Service Management, Shared Services, Public Sector.

 Description: The "Platform of Platforms" for workflow automation.
-Now Assist injects GenAI into IT, HR, and Customer Service workflows.
+Now Assist adds GenAI into IT, HR, and Customer Service workflows.

 Core Capabilities:

-• IT Agents: Autonomously resolve password resets, software provisioning, and incident summarization.
+- IT Agents: Handle password resets, software provisioning, and incident summarisation on their own.

-Integration: Integration Hub provides thousands of spokes to connect with legacy on-prem systems and cloud apps.
+Integration: Integration Hub has thousands of connectors for legacy on-premise systems and cloud apps.

 Pricing Model: Pro Plus Uplift.
-Requires a simplified "Pro Plus" or "Enterprise Plus" license SKU, typically a 60% uplift on base seat price.
+You need a "Pro Plus" or "Enterprise Plus" license, which is typically a 60% increase on the base seat price.

-UK Compliance: High standard of compliance (FedRAMP equivalent) suitable for UK Gov. UK sovereign cloud options available.
+UK Compliance: High compliance standards (FedRAMP equivalent) suitable for UK Government.
+UK sovereign cloud options available.

-UK Customer: NatWest utilizes ServiceNow principles for data workflow management.
+UK Customer: NatWest uses ServiceNow principles for data workflow management.

 5. Oracle (Fusion Cloud AI Agents)